ragtam/angular-playground/src/app/menu/readme.md

 ```

+menu-item.component.ts

-If we click on the menu that is currently closed, before showing it we check if it was the root element, and if so we add click event listener.
+If we click on the menu which submenu is currently closed, before showing it we check if it was the root element, and if so we add click event listener.
 If on the other hand menu is already visible and we click it again, we need to remove click listener and only then proceed with clearing the container.
 You probably have noticed new private property boundClickOutsideHandler and that its passed in as a second argument of addEventListener (not just closeMenuOnOustideClick).
-This is done, because removeEventListener checks by reference the function that it needs to remove. doing 'closeMenuOnOustideClick.bind(this)' returns a new reference, and so does arrow function.
+This is done, because removeEventListener checks by reference the function that it needs to remove.
+Doing 'closeMenuOnOustideClick.bind(this)' returns a new reference, and so does an arrow function.
 This is why we need to assign function reference to a property.

 With handlers attatched we can work on closing the menu on outside click.
 We are going to use querySelector to get the root menu.
-If click target was ouside of it, we remove click handler and broadcast menu clear.
+If clicked target was ouside of it, we remove click handler and broadcast menu clear.
 BroadcastMenuClear is a method that we need to define.

 ```
     private closeMenuOnOutsideClick({ target }): void {
         const appMenuItem = this.documentRef.querySelector('app-menu-item > app-menu');
         if (appMenuItem && !appMenuItem.parentElement.contains(target)) {
-            this.removeClickOutsideListener();
+            this.removeClickOutsideListener(this.boundClickOutsideHandler);
             this.broadcastMenuClear();
         }
     }